berndtmihaly/data-science-projects/README.md

 - I used the following embedded method for feature selection.
 I trained a Random Forest and then used permutation importance to select features.
 I then performed the classification using SVM, running experiments with all possible Kernels.
 For hyperparameter optimization I used a Bayesian approach with Optuna.
 - Proposal for further analysis: the dataset is augmented with the chest X-ray images of the patients.
 A possible approach could be to train a neural network to classify the images, then extract the features and add them to the tabular observations to perform the classification using SVM.

-Solarized dark             |  Solarized Ocean :-------------------------:|:-------------------------:
+Confusion matrix on the validation set             |  Solarized Ocean :-------------------------:|:-------------------------:
 ![](/images/svm%20cm.png)  |  ![](/images/svm%20class%20report.png)